fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

+* Add warning if games with different game types are assigned to a game family.
 * Add a bar chart to compare players and games on a basic level (e.g. wins and losses).
 * Make locations and genders useful.